-Date received: October 2nd, 2023
+Date received: December 19th, 2023

 Incarcerated people in the US are at high risk for heat-related illness and death.
-However, a comprehensive assessment of heat conditions at US carceral facilities is required.
 Here, we evaluated recent exposure trends to potentially hazardous heat – defined as number of days annually the maximum wet bulb globe temperature (WBGTmax) exceeded 28°C – during 1982-2020 at 4,078 continental US carceral facilities holding ~2 million incarcerated people.
 On average, carceral facilities experienced 41.25 million person-days of exposure annually, with state prisons contributing 61%, and encountered 5.5 more potentially hazardous heat days annually compared to the remainder of the US population.
-An estimated 915,627 people (45% of total) were incarcerated in 1,739 facilities with an increasing number of days per year WBGTmax exceeded 28°C; southern facilities experienced the most rapid changes.
 Our findings highlight the urgent need for enhanced infrastructure, health system interventions, and reform in the treatment of incarcerated people, especially as climate change intensifies hazardous heat exposure.

 Incarcerated people in the United States are at high risk for heat-related morbidity and mortality1–3 due to their physical confinement, social isolation, and high rates of chronic mental and physical illnesses.4 Unlike the vast majority of the United States population, who have access to air conditioning (central and any air conditioning equipment)5 – the most effective individual-level intervention to mitigate heat exposure1 – many of the 2 million incarcerated people6 are in the 44 states that do not universally provide air conditioning in carceral facilities.7, 8